 Say the term “RON” to almost anyone working in real estate closings today, and they likely won’t assume you’re talking about a character or coworker named Ron.
-They will know you’re referring to remote online notarization (RON)—a term that has exploded in popularity over the past two months during the COVID-19 outbreak.

 What is remote online notarization (RON)?